top of page

 Lytle Room

-The small village of Lytle was originally called Raysville.
-While it didn't lie near a river and had no mill, it was the end of the line for the railroad out of Dayton.
-Unfortunately, the train couldn't turn around in Lytle and had to back up all the way to Dayton.
-Founded in 1883 by Alexander Ray, the town lies on the west side of Waynesville at the Warren and Montgomery county line.
-Many items for this room came from the Clark and Campbell families and the Lytle Methodist Church.
+Lytle, a quaint village, was initially named Raysville.
+Although it wasn't situated by a river and lacked a mill, it marked the terminus for the railroad extending from Dayton.
+Unfortunately, trains had to reverse all the way back to Dayton since there was no way to turn around in Lytle.
+Established in 1883 by Alexander Ray, town is located on the west side of Waynesville along the border of Warren and Montgomery counties.
+Many of the items in this room were sourced from the Clark and Campbell families, as well as the Lytle Methodist Church.

 Please enjoy the slideshow below which shows the exhibits of the Basement floor.